jpbarto/private-eks-cluster/README.md

 - IAM Permissions
 - EKS Cluster - logging enabled and no public endpoint
 - Auto-scaling Group for Node group - including bootstrap configuration for the proxy
+- Fargate Profile for running containers on Fargate

 Once completed you can (from within the VPC) communicate with your EKS cluster and see a list of running worker nodes.